hydrusnetwork/hydrus/docs/database_migration.md

     Thumbnails tend to be fetched dozens at a time, and very randomly, so it is, again, ideal if they are stored on an SSD.
 Your regular media files--which on many clients total hundreds of GB--are usually fetched one at a time for human consumption and do not benefit from the expensive low-latency of an SSD.
 They are best stored on a cheap HDD, and, if desired, also work well across a network file system.

     There are 256 file folders, named using the hexadecimal prefix of the files they store, from f00 to fff, and 256 thumbnail folders, from t00 to tff.
 Thus you should expect to have 512 folders total.
-This is likely to change in future to 4096/8192 (i.e. three hex chars).
+Depending on an advanced setting called _granularity_, each of those may also have 16 subfolders, from 0-f.

 ## these components can be put on different drives { id="different_drives" }